-Shostakovich, Prelude in B-Flat Minor (Tatiana Nikolayeva) (1987 version, if you want to be really anal about this)
+Shostakovich, Prelude in B-Flat Minor (Tatiana Nikolayeva) (1987 version)

-Shostakovich, Fugue in B-Flat Minor (Tatiana Nikolayeva) (1992 version, what the hell, take a walk on the wild side and mix them)
+Shostakovich, Fugue in B-Flat Minor (Tatiana Nikolayeva) (1992 version)

 In the late 1990s I went through a musical transmogrification.
 Prior to it, I knew American/British pop/rock music pretty thoroughly, from 1956 on up into the 1980s and 1990s, when I found precious little new music of interest.
-I found myself haunting Used LP stores, lying on the musty carpet, crawling back under the stacks into the dusty bins of throwaways, looking for unfamiliar vinyl gems of oblique interest, such as Post-Peter Noone Herman’s Hermits or ‘The Fleetwoods Live at the Pink Lady’ or ‘Pete Best’s Greatest Hits Vol III or ‘Petula Clark Sings Robert Johnson’.
+I found myself haunting Used LP stores, lying on a grimy carpet, crawling back under the stacks into the dusty bins of throwaways, looking for obscure vinyl gems of oblique interest, such as “Pete Best’s Greatest Hits Vol III” or “Petula Clark Sings Robert Johnson”.
 I said to myself, “Perhaps this seam is mined out, Jeff, and it’s time to broaden your horizons.”

 To tell the truth, I was going through some other mid-life bumps, changing jobs and a lot more.
 I needed an aural detoxification program.
 Who does one turn to?
 Johann Sebastian Bach (1665-1750), of course.
 I spent over a year listening almost solely to ‘Art of the Fugue‘, ‘Musical Offering’, the Cello Suites, the Sonatas and Partitas for Violin, and the solo ‘piano’ repertoire: the English Suites, the French Suites, the Partitas, the Toccatas, the 2-Part Inventions and 3-Part Sinfonias, the Goldberg Variations, a great CD of atypical flashy virtuoso pieces called “Brendel Plays Bach”, and of course, ‘The Well-Tempered Clavier’.

 In Bach’s time, keyboard instruments (harpsichords and klavichords) were tuned to a specific scale (key)–C, F#, whatever.
 Theorists had come up with a scheme in which the keyboard would be tuned in equal intervals, a compromise solution which enabled playing in any key on a single instrument.
-Bach tried out such instruments, and composed two works to demonstrate their chops, “Das Wohltemperierte Klavier” Volumes I (1722) and II (1744).
-Each one consisted of a cycle of 24 pieces, each one with a prelude and fugue, written in ascending order, major/minor.
-Together, they’re known as “The 48” (2×24).
-In other words, each one is constructed thus: C major prelude and fugue, C minor prelude and fugue; C# major prelude and fugue, C# minor prelude and fugue, etc.
+Bach tried out such instruments, and composed two works to demonstrate their chops, “Das Wohltemperierte Klavier” Volumes I (1722) and II (1744), two cycles of 24 pieces, each one with a prelude and fugue, written in ascending order, major/minor.
+In other words, each one is constructed thus: C major prelude and fugue, C minor prelude and fugue; C# major prelude and fugue, C# minor prelude and fugue, etc. Together, the two books are known as “The 48” (2×24).

 Sounds pretty dry, I admit, but artists have been employing artificial conventions as vessels for their inspiration since time immemorial (“Writing free verse is like playing tennis without a net”–Robert Frost), and Bach is Bach, and The 48 is one of the greatest works of art made by man.